-Choose the filters you want to use to select notes for your Smart Folder automatically, then tap Done.
-You can choose filters based on tags, when a note was created, when a note was last edited and more.
+Choose the filters you want to use to automatically selects notes for your Smart Folder, then tap Done.
+You can choose filters based on tags, when a note was created, when a note was last edited, and more.

 Tap Done again to create your Smart Folder.

 You can also create a Smart Folder from the Tags browser.
 Just tap the tag, then tap the, tap Create Smart Folder, add a name, and tap Done.